Fiat Moretti Sportiva: History

 Introduced in 1965 at the Turin Motor Show, the Sport was Moretti’s last car that could be customised beyond the usual of choice of seat colours.
-There was the possibility to obtain trim and equipment levels of great prestige for the age according to the buyer’s taste.
-The Sport was initially proposed as a two-seater coupé although it became available as a convertible.
+There was the possibility to obtain trim and equipment levels according to the buyer’s taste.
+It was designed by Swiss designer Dany Brawand, head of Moretti’s styling centre, and was only offered as a two-seater coupé.
 The original sport had dual headlights, although a dealer from Switzerland fitted two sports with quad headlights to resemble the not yet available Fiat Dino.

 Specifications

 The Sportiva was originally offered with an 850 cc engine producing around 47 hp at 6,000 rpm.
 The standard engine was later enlarged to 982 cc.
 Due to the aerodynamic profile, it was necessary to mount the spare wheel horizontally in the front luggage area, occupying it entirely.
 Therefore, the designers had to create a luggage compartment, made from a stiff cloth, between the seats and the engine space.
 The lack of rear seats was unappreciated by purchasers and in the successive year, Moretti introduced the S4 four seater.